leNicDev/ng-hcaptcha/README.md

 # ng-hcaptcha - hCaptcha Component for Angular 6+

 ng-hcaptcha provides an easy to use component for [hCaptcha](https://hcaptcha.com).

+This component is contributed and maintained by the hCaptcha community.
+You can find the upstream repo [here](https://github.com/leNicDev/ng-hcaptcha).

 ## Table of Contents